Applicant

 Proofs: review of PDF and hard-copy versions

-File format: this information is very important to make sure the print shop can support our software/application and can open the files
+File format: This information is very important to make sure the print shop can support our software/application and can open the files

 Finishing: type of trim, score, fold, assembly, and seal if applicable